stuartduff/fa-box-shortcode/README.md

 # Font Awesome Box Shortcode
-The Font Awesome Box Shortcode plugin adds slim information box style shortcodes to your WordPress site and which supports displaying any of the Font Awesome Icons.
+The Font Awesome box shortcode plugin adds slim information box style shortcodes to your WordPress site which support displaying any of the Font Awesome icons.

 ## Installation